The forgotten underwater town at the bottom of a California lake

-FRESNO COUNTY, Calif.
-(KSEE/KGPE) – Millerton Lake has a presence in both Fresno County and Madera County, just north of the town of Friant.
-But those new to the area may not know that underneath the waters of Millerton Lake was the original town of Millerton.
+Millerton Lake has a presence in both Fresno County and Madera County, just north of the town of Friant.
+But those new to the area may not know that underneath the waters of Millerton Lake was the original town of Millerton, KTLA sister station KSEE/KGPE reports.

 According to the California Department of Parks and Recreation, Millerton Lake was created following the construction of the Friant Dam.
 But to create the lake, the town underneath had to be flooded.